rahul-754/Gender_model_code/README.md

-Certainly!
-Here's a concise guide on how to use the gender-predictor-rahul package:
+Gender Predictor Module 🤖🔮
+Predict gender based on the provided name using machine learning models. 🌟

 📦 Installation
-Install the package using pip:
+To install the package, simply use pip:

 bash
 Copy
 Edit
 pip install gender-predictor-rahul==0.1.4
 🚀 Usage
-After installation, you can use the predict_gender function to predict the gender based on a name:
+Once installed, you can use the predict_gender function to predict the gender based on a given name. 👇

 python
 Copy